 Knowledge: The key to successful investing

-It pays to have an understanding of fundamental investment concepts.
+It pays to understand fundamental investment concepts.
 Knowledgeable investors are better prepared when shopping for investments and investment services.
 They're also more inclined to stick with their investment plans for the long term-a key to building wealth.